fcas/scikit-learn-tutorial/tutorial/supervised_learning.rst

 k-Nearest neigbhors classifier
 -------------------------------

-The simplest possible classifier is the nearesr neighbor: given a new observation `x_test`, find in the training set -the data used to train the estimator- the observation with the closest feature vector.
+The simplest possible classifier is the nearest neighbor: given a new observation `x_test`, find in the training set (i.e. the data used to train the estimator) the observation with the closest feature vector.

 .. topic:: Training set and testing set